astrowonk/dash_dataframe_table/README.md

 I need to be able to easily create hyperlinks for a table from dataframe, the easiest way being based on another column in the same dataframe.
 This will wrap `column` in the link from `column_HREF` by default.
 You can specify a different suffix.

-Still a work in progress, it needs documentation and testing.
+Still a work in progress, it needs more documentation.

+The new method doesn't quite have the same functionality or keywords as the original yet, such as `header`.

 The `example.py` dash app shows it in action, both adding links automatically to the company column name, and styling the columns conditionally.

+I'm still debating if I should just monkey patch a new method onto `dbc.Table` or just subclass it as I've done here.

 ### Usage, Examples

 The company column is given hyperlinks from a midden `Company_HREF` column.

-The function also supports conditional style formatting.
+The method on this class also supports conditional style formatting.
 This can either be a list of matching values, or a callable that returns a boolean.

 ```python
 my_style_dict = {